 I do not believe in failure.
-The most successful people I know will admit they’ve all hit bumps in the road, suffered major setbacks along the way and learned from each of those experiences–if they were smart.
+The most successful people I know will admit they’ve all hit bumps in the road, suffered major setbacks along the way, and learned from each of those experiences.

 Michael Jordan admits, “I’ve missed more than 9,000 shots in my career.
 I lost almost 300 games.
 Twenty-six times, I’ve been trusted to take the game-winning shot and missed.
 I’ve failed over and over and over again in my life.
 And that is why I succeed.”

 Thomas Edison once said, “I have not failed.
 I’ve just found 10,000 ways that won’t work.”
 Teddy Roosevelt claimed, “the person who makes no mistakes does not usually make anything!”